tiy-hou-q2-2015-rails/day-31/README.md

 Today:
 -----

-1. Quiz on defining methods/functions
-2. JavaScript History
+1. JavaScript History
-3. From Ruby to JS
+1. From Ruby to JS
-4. Console, alerts
+1. Console, alerts

-Homework:
+Assignment:
 --------

 Just like we did in Ruby, do these in yavascript